s0up4200/scripts-for-the-arrs-and-brrs/README.md

 The script will automatically run in unattended mode if triggered by NZBGet or SABnzbd

+You can also use the `--cleanup` flag or set `cleanup = True` in the script to clean up the folder where cross-seed runs a data search if the files have already been added to your client as a cross-seed

 This will not handle season packs at this time.